2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 <chapterId>8bf10b77-80ee-5d50-87bc-0ef32574a675</chapterId>

-In this BTC302 course, we have detailed the steps to create a community, a meeting; but also, the implementation of numerous projects.
+In this BTC302 course, we have outlined the steps to create a community, organise a meeting, and implement numerous projects.

 When your community feels ready to move to the next level, **you can create an association**.